 A password represents the only type of certificate that is currently supported.
-All messages must include a valid appID and appPassword, or they do not get processed.
+All messages must include a valid appID and appPassword, or they will not be processed.

-For examples of valid Cisco Extension Mobility messages, see the "Message Examples" section on page 2-6.
+For examples of legal Cisco Extension Mobility messages, see the "Message Examples" section on page 2-7.